Well, here it is. Summer.

 The Benefits of Free Time

-There is quite a bit of advice out there encouraging parents to promote free time for their children.
-Free time allows children to experience what it's like to be bored, which gives them a chance to work out differences with siblings and lets them solve their own problems.
+There is quite a bit of advice out there encouraging parents to promote free time for children.
+Free time allows children to experience what it's like to be bored, which gives them a chance to be creative, work out differences with siblings, and solve their own problems.
 Free time encourages independence, provides time and space to practice social skills, and builds resilience when things don’t go as planned.

-Exposure to free time is very beneficial for children who are ready to practice some independence, have some understanding of the social dynamics around them, and who are able to trust that they are not in danger when something unexpected happens.
-But, free time can be difficult for children with weaknesses in executive functioning, emotional regulation, and social skills.
+Exposure to free time is very beneficial for children who are ready to practice independence, have some understanding of the social dynamics around them, and who are able to trust that they are not in danger when something unexpected happens.
+But, free time can be difficult for children diagnosed with autism, ADHD, or giftedness/twice-exceptionality.

 When Free Time Backfires